Hollins baronets

-The Hollins Baronetcy, of Greyfriars in the parish of Broughton in the Northern Division of the County Palatine of Lancaster, now suburb of Fulwood, was a title in the Baronetage of the United Kingdom.
-It was created on 29 November 1907 for Frank Hollins, head of Horrockses, Crewdson and Co, cotton spinners and manufacturers.
-The title became extinct on the death of the third Baronet in 1963.
+The Hollins baronetcy, of Greyfriars in the parish of Broughton in the County Palatine of Lancaster, now a suburb of Fulwood, was a title in the Baronetage of the United Kingdom.
+It was created on 29 November 1907 for Frank Hollins, head of Horrockses, Crewdson & Co., cotton spinners and manufacturers.
+The title became extinct on the death of the 3rd Baronet in 1963.